Artificial intelligence industry in Canada

-Federal Investments and Policy
+Federal investments and policy

 The 2025 federal budget allocates over $1 billion over the next five years to bolster Canada's artificial intelligence and quantum computing ecosystem.

-Industry Landscape or Research Hubs
+Industry landscape or research hubs

 AlexNet, an influential deep convolutional neural network developed at the University of Toronto by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton, marked a pivotal turning point in modern artificial intelligence.
 In 2012, it achieved a dramatic reduction in error rates for the ImageNet Large Scale Visual Recognition Challenge (ILSVRC), showcasing the practical power of deep learning and GPU acceleration.
 The success of AlexNet helped cement Canada’s reputation for AI leadership and inspired rapid adoption of deep learning across the technology sector, with ongoing impact in both academic and commercial domains.
 In healthcare, AlexNet has been adapted for medical imaging to assist with analyzing radiographs, mammograms, and other scans, including identifying abnormalities and supporting clinical diagnosis.

 In 2015, the Ottawa-based start-up Advanced Symbolics Inc. (ASI) began developing Polly, an artificial intelligence system designed to analyze and anticipate how target audiences behaveenabling more effective communication strategies and advertising campaigns.
 Polly was named after its first assignment analyzing the politics of Brexit.
 The AI gained widespread attention in 2016 for accurately forecasting both the Brexit referendum and the 2016 U.S. presidential election won by Donald Trump.
 The company states that Polly is used by organizations in diverse sectorsincluding healthcare, politics, entertainment, and mental health researchto support decision-making based on predictive analytics.

 Chartwatch, an AI tool developed in Canada, has been shown to reduce unexpected hospital deaths by 26% according to a 2024 study.
 The system analyzes patient data to detect subtle signs of deterioration, supporting healthcare teams in providing timely interventions.